My Child Stutters – And She’s Still Fabulous

 I learned a lot by us joining the study, and I've come away with some great tools for working with all the kids.
 But the biggest thing I got from the session was this:

 Ellie knows she is loved.
 Period.

 What an incredible affirmation for me as a mama.
-A question that was asked was "Do you think your parents like the way you talk?"
+A question that was asked in this research study was "Do you think your parents like the way you talk?"
 Again, keep in mind this was a research study to look at the emotions around stuttering.

 Ellie is my incredible daughter.
-Stutterer, middle child, hyperactive, etc are labels that can box her in and give her an excuse in life.
-It can limit her and prevent her from growing.
-Or, it can be a passing thing that is far from her identity.
+Stutterer, precocious, hyperactive, etc are labels that could box her in and give her an excuse in life.
+It could limit her and prevent her from growing.
+Or, it can be a passing aspect of her growing personality that is far from her identity.

 I am so, so grateful that she gets it.
 Although this season has passed in our journey, it was a pivotal moment as a family.
 She didn't let her stuttering hold her back from expressing herself.
 She never used a limitation as an excuse to give up or not try her hardest.

 Since this time, my husband walked away from his work as a realtor, I launched Mama Says Namaste, and we launched into a whole new adventure: RVing the States full time as a family.
 The further we got into our travels, the less her stuttering stood out.
 And, over time, it's faded.

 I think it's so much more.
 It was us slowing down and truly listening.
 It was allowing for space, and the power of the pause.
 It was pulling back in our life, looking at minimalism, awareness, and empathy.

 My amazing Elizabeth Rose.
 She is powerful beyond measure because of the light that shines out of her loving heart - not because she had an external limitation holding her back.
 And, even then, when she was free-form, at ease and completely herself, her language flowed beyond limitations.
 My goal became to simply help her stay in that free flow where she could get out whatever she wanted to say.